Avraham Shlonsky: Biography

-Avraham Shlonsky was born into a Hasidic family in Kryukovo (Poltava guberniya, now a part of Kremenchuk, Ukraine).
+Avraham Shlonsky was born into a Hasidic family in Kryukovo, in Poltava Governorate of the Russian Empire (now a part of Kremenchuk in Ukraine).
 His father, Tuvia, was a Chabad Hasid, and his mother, Tzippora, was a Russian revolutionary.
 When she was pregnant with her sixth child, she hid illegal posters on her body.
 Five-year-old Avraham informed on his mother, leading to her arrest.
 Four of his siblings were prodigies.
 His younger sister was composer and pianist Verdina Shlonsky.
 In 1913, when Shlonsky was 13, he was sent to Ottoman Palestine to study at the prestigious Herzliya Hebrew High School in Tel Aviv.
 When the First World War broke out, he returned to Ukraine.

 In 1921, the whole family moved to Mandatory Palestine.
 Tuvia Shlonsky worked as a warehouse manager and bookkeeper in the Shemen factory in Haifa.
 Avraham was a manual laborer, paving roads and working in construction along with other members of the Third Aliyah.
 He joined Gdud Ha'avoda and helped to establish Kibbutz Ein Harod in the Jezreel Valley.
 He married Lucia but conducted a secret affair with Mira Horowitz, the wife of a friend and colleague, with whom he had a child in 1936.

 Avraham Shlonsky died in Tel Aviv in 1973.